 3- Read From Different Sources

-People read for a difference of reasons: knowledge, entertainment, understanding.
+People read for different reasons: knowledge, entertainment, and understanding.
 Reading from different sources is one of the best ways to discover and improve your English vocabulary.
 There’s no better way to gain a more extensive vocabulary than by reading books of all kinds and genres.

 When you read, try to pay close attention to the words you don’t know; however, don’t look them up right away, or you’ll fail to enjoy the story and eventually burn out.
 Instead, highlight words that appear to be especially useful or central to the narrative, then try to figure out their meanings from the context before checking a dictionary.